alex-yng/mockAFSC/README.md

 Alex Young and Kaylee Maczek's CS 319 Midterm Project.

-Done using React.js and TailwindCSS
+Developed using React.js and TailwindCSS, setup with Vite, and deployed with Vercel.

 If there are **ANY** questions related to grades, please reach out; we will get back to you ASAP.